HomeLatest NewsGovernanceAhead of Biden-Xi summit, US Senate leader plans to add China tech bill to defense measure

 “Our supply chain crisis needs attending to and we cannot wait,” Schumer said in a Senate speech announcing that the annual National Defense Authorization Act, or NDAA, would be amended to include the U.S. Innovation and Competition Act, or USICA.

 The Senate passed USICA with a strong bipartisan vote in June, but the measure never received a vote in the House of Representatives.
-Supporters of the bill have since been working to find a way to pass it and send it to the White House for President to sign into law.
+Supporters of the bill have since been working to find a way to pass and send it to the for President Joe Biden to sign into law.

 Biden is due to hold a virtual summit with Chinese President Xi Jinping next week.
 Some earlier reports suggested that the supporters of USICA were considering adding its provisions to the NDAA.
 As one of the few major pieces of legislation passed every year, the NDAA often acts as a vehicle for a range of policy issues.